einar-hjortdal/sessions/README.md

 The only supported `Store` at the moment is Redis and relies on [patrickpissurno/vredis](https://github.com/patrickpissurno/vredis).
 This `Store` is developed against [KeyDB](https://github.com/Snapchat/KeyDB).

+Eventually, a JWT store will be implemented.
+This option will not require setting cookies nor server-side session stores.

+## Redis store features

+- Create a new connection pool or use an existing one
+- Unlimited or limited session data size
+- Refresh `EXPIRE` on each request or only when session data is changed

 ## Usage

 Install with `v install Coachonko.sessions`